It can be tough sometimes to find the wire you need for a specific project.

 XHHW, PV, AWM, CPC, and THHN might mean nothing at first glance, but the letters used to describe those wires and cables can tell a lot about their attributes and how to use them best.
 We’ve outlined nearly three dozen acronyms to explain what the letters used to describe them mean and where they might fit in on the job site.

-Wire and Cable Letters You May Come Across
+Our Glossary of Wire and Cable Letters You May Come Across

 AC – This stands for alternating current, which reverses its direction in constant intervals.
 This is the type of current used to power appliances, electronics, and other items we use every day.